devitysw/Devity/Devity.Blazor/README.md

 ### Installing the package

-You can install either of the provided elements from NuGet using the following command:
+You can install the library before using either of the provided elements from NuGet using the following command:

 ```
 Install-Package Devity.Blazor